Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 ##### Smartmetal™ [1¤]

 SmartMetal is a fist-sized blob of malleable metal/nanite mixture which has a built in power supply and a smartlink that allows you to configure the device into any shape with just a thought.
-As long as it has power SmartMetal will retain the shape you desire and is 500x harder than steel.
+As long as it has power, SmartMetal will retain the shape you desire and is 500x harder than steel.
 It's sold commercially as a rich kid's toy and in large amounts for industrial purposes but when hacked to disable the safety features SmartMetal becomes a tool of surpassing versatility.
 Especially if you have a direct contact plate on your palm to control and recharge the thing.

 :aspect[Malleable Metal], :aspect[Smart Device], :aspect[Very Expensive]